 On faster roads, the ride settles down nicely and leaves the Hilux feeling like a competent road car, although the tyre noise never dissipates.
 Slow down to urban speeds and the back bounces and shakes around, especially when unladen.
 It’s no worse than any other pickup, though.

 There’s just the one engine option, which is an asthmatic 2.4-litre turbo diesel.
 This produces just 150hp, which is barely enough to keep the Hilux moving with other road traffic.
-A 0-62mph sprint time of 13.2 seconds on this manual gearbox model is as pedestrian as modern vehicles get, although the automatic model is marginally quicker.
+A 0-62mph sprint time of 13.2 seconds on this manual gearbox model is as pedestrian as modern vehicles get, although the automatic model available on other trims is marginally quicker.

 It results in a truck that pleases and punishes at the same time; the former thanks to surprisingly compliant ride quality and predictable handling, the latter due to the effort you’ll have to make stirring the gearbox to make any significant progress.